mesolitica/malaya-speech/docs/Dataset.rst

 * voice by `Husein Zolkepli <https://www.linkedin.com/in/husein-zolkepli/>`_.
-* Heavily speak in Selangor slang.
+* Heavily speaking in Selangor dialect.
 * Recorded using mid-end tech microphone, suitable for text to speech.
 * 44100 sample rate, random 7 - 11 words window.
 * Still on going recording.